 Stage 1 – Apply to the Magistrate Court within the location in which you are to carry out business.

 Prepare a written application in the prescribed form to the Chief Magistrate within the location where the business will be carried on with the applicant’s letterhead.
-Such application should be accompanied with the following documents;
+Such application should be accompanied by the following documents;

 a.
 Certified copies of companies statement of share capital and particulars of directors ( formerly known as CAC Forms 2 and 7)